sanjanastyles/online-dice/README.md

 useDark.addListener((evt) => toggleDarkMode(evt.matches));
 ```

-<p>Determines the user's color preference even before they switch their website's theme using the `theme` button.</p>
+Determines the user's color preference even before they switch their website's theme using the `theme` button.

-<p> When `useDark.matches` is true, i.e the user's OS is set t o dark mode it will call on to the function  `toggleDarkMode` to set the SCSS to `dark-mode`. </p>
+When `useDark.matches` is true, i.e the user's OS is set t o dark mode it will call on to the function  `toggleDarkMode` to set the SCSS to `dark-mode`.

 ```js
 toggleDarkMode(useDark.matches);